Motion#

 turn to heading#

-The turn to heading block turns the robot to face a specific heading using the current turn velocity.
+A heading is the direction the robot is facing, measured in degrees.
+The turn to heading stack block turns the robot to face a specific heading using the current turn velocity.
+The robot will turn the shortest direction to reach the target heading.

 turn to heading 90 degrees stack block#